- Degenerate Art

 A brief note on what exactly all this is.

 Unexpected things can happen at Degenerate Art!
-But you can count on me writing twice a week (or more) on many topics related to those I’ve covered in articles, essays, or books in the past.
-And there are departments to help you sort everything out.
-They’ll include
+But you can count on hearing from me twice a week (or more) on many topics related to those I’ve covered in my books and other writing.

 Each of my books has had a different theme and audience but a common underlying sensibility.
 Keeping up to date with Degenerate Art is a way of staying in touch with that view on the world.
 There will be deep dives into the past, with the present day and our collective future still firmly in mind.
 The subject matter will sometimes be grim, but I will also make terrible jokes.